hyinhe/Gaza/README.md

 **Definitions:** Tree crops: olives, orchards, etc. Greenhouses: any crops that are covered in a structure with walls and a roof made principally of transparent material.

 **Approaches:** Because tree crops and greenhouses are very different in their physical properties, I mapped their damages separately using different remote sensing algorithms.
-The methods of this work will be published in the journal Science of Remote Sensing (Yin et al., in press).
+The methods of this work will be published in the journal Science of Remote Sensing (Yin et al., 2025).

 **Citation, attribution, use, and distribution:**
 If you use these maps in your reporting, please include the following citation: